TRineheart98/SchoolProjects/README.md

     Generics: The program includes a generic class Rineheart<T>, which demonstrates how to define a class that can work with any data type.

     User Interaction: The program interacts with users through console output, printing details about the objects created, deconstructed values, and property values.

+## **C# String Manipulation & Validation Program**

+This C# program asks the user to identify the coolest person in Harrington's advanced programming class.
+It utilizes input handling and conditional logic to check if the user’s input matches predefined names, demonstrating basic string manipulation and validation.
+Files and Structure

+    Program.cs: Implements the core logic of the program, including:
+        Prompting the user for input.
+        Using a method to check if the input matches certain names.
+        Displaying feedback to the user based on the correctness of their input.

+Core Features

+    User Input Handling:
+        The program prompts the user to type the name of the coolest person in class.
+        Input is taken through the console using Console.ReadLine().

+    String Validation:
+        The IsTylerOrRineheart() method checks if the input matches either "Tyler" or "Rineheart" by converting the input to uppercase, ensuring case-insensitive comparison.
+        Conditional logic provides feedback to the user based on whether they input the correct name.

+Key Concepts and Tools

+    String Manipulation:
+        The ToUpper() method ensures that the comparison is case-insensitive, simplifying the validation logic.

+    Conditional Logic:
+        The program uses an if-else statement to determine if the user's input matches the target names and responds accordingly.

+    User Interaction:
+        The program engages the user by asking a question and providing feedback based on the input, ensuring a simple and interactive experience.